fl-yu/CUT-RUNTools-2.0/README.md

 To learn new features for CUT&RUNTools 2.0 on the bulk data analysis, please see [New features](docs/bulk-news.md).

-To get started, please see [Installation Instructions](docs/bulk-INSTALL.md).

-Once the package is installed, see [Quick Start](docs/bulk-QUICK.md) for examples.
+Once the package is installed, see [Data Example](docs/bulk-QUICK.md) for examples.

 See [Usage Page](docs/bulk-USAGE.md) about how to set up the pipeline and detailed usage.